See a sign of stroke? Call 911 now

 - About 87% of all strokes are ischemic strokes, in which blood flow to the brain is blocked.

 - Stroke is a leading cause of serious long-term disability.
 Stroke reduces mobility in more than half of stroke survivors age 65 and over.

 Having a timely consultation with a neurologist can help beat the clock for many people who have had a stroke.
-Yakima Valley Memorial staff can access a neurologist at Virginia Mason Health System in Seattle through telemedicine-based technology; ensuring that patients receive around-the-clock access to specialists without traveling away from home.
-Some patients with complex stroke and other acute health-care needs may be transferred to Seattle for a higher level of care.
+YVM staff can access a neurologist at Virginia Mason Health System in Seattle through telemedicine-based technology, ensuring that patients receive around-the-clock access to specialists without traveling away from home.
+Some patients with complex stroke and other acute healthcare needs may be transferred to Seattle for a higher level of care.

-- Emergency Department at Memorial is a 25-bed unit staffed by 75 specialists who treat more than 89,000 patients a year.
+- The Emergency Department at YVM is a 25-bed unit staffed by 75 specialists who treat more than 89,000 patients a year.

-- Yakima Valley Memorial's TeleStroke program provides the latest in emergency stroke services by combining the medical expertise of our larger partner with emergency care right here in Yakima.
+- YVM's Telestroke program provides the latest in emergency stroke services by combining the medical expertise of our larger partner with emergency care right here in Yakima.

 - Advanced Care Unit: offers 52 beds providing cardiac monitoring by highly trained staff.